 - Closed State and Federal holidays; see Holidays & Special Hours below or call (802) 479-8509 for specific dates.

-Office hours starting September 2: Tuesdays and Thursdays 9:00 am – 4:30 pm
+Office hours or by appointment: Tuesdays and Thursdays 9:00 am – 4:30 pm

 Collections research is by appointment only.